tiannacta/intro-to-professional-web-dev/src/chapters/introduction/class-platforms.rst

 Repl.it *Classroom* provides online code editing and submission, but it also allows teachers to post instructions and establish automatic code evaluation.

-Assignments in a classroom can kept private from people who are not enrolled, and grades can only be viewed by designated instructors.
+Assignments in a classroom can be kept private from people who are not enrolled, and grades can only be viewed by designated instructors.

 Repl.it Classroom is used for: